conradhuebler/curcuma/README.md

 Additionally, [nlohmann/json](https://github.com/nlohmann/json) is obtained via cmake.

 ### UFF, xTB and Dispersion Correction
 Curcuma has an interface to tblite, xtb as well simple-d3 and cpp-d4, enabling semiempirical calculations or combinations of UFF with D3, D4 and H4 (no parameters are adjusted yet).
-To use on of the methods, add **-method methodname** to your arguments:
+To use on of the methods, please add **-method methodname** to your arguments:

 UFF (default)
 - uff : Gradients are evaluated numerically.